brett-johnson/moecache/README.md

-memcache_client is a minimal, pure python client for memcached, kestrel, etc.
-It is an alternative to the de-facto pure python standard client 'python-memcached', but is not intended to be a drop-in replacement.
-The main features are better timeout handling and enforcement of bytestring keys and values.

- * Minimal API
-   * Only supports set, get, delete, and stats
-   * Client connects to single host -- no sharding over slabs
-   * TCP sockets only -- no UDP or UNIX sockets
-   * bytestring keys/values only -- no pickling/casting
- * Additional functionality
-   * Timeouts via socket.settimeout() for fail-fast behavior
-   * Transparent retry for a few common cases
- * Pure python
-   * Eventlet friendly
+**moecache** is a pure python client for memcached.
+Its binary protocol and shading strategy are compatible with EnyimMemcached (a C# memcached client), so that you are can read/write an EnyimMemcached-managed memcached deployment in Python.

+The project is forked from **memcache_client**, a minimal and robust python memcached client from Mixpanel, Inc.

-The API looks very similar to the other memcache clients:
+The API looks very similar to the other memcached clients:

-    import memcache
+    import moecache

+    with moecache.Client([("127.0.0.1", 11211), ("127.0.0.1", 11213)],
-    mc = memcache.Client("127.0.0.1", 11211, timeout=1, connect_timeout=5)
+                         timeout=1, connect_timeout=5) as mc:
         mc.set("some_key", "Some value")
         value = mc.get("some_key")
         mc.delete("another_key")